hcengineering/huly-docs/src/content/docs/team-workflows/issues.md

 **Due date**: Select a due date for this Issue.
 This is also optional, and its usefulness will depend on your team's specific use case.

-**Set parent issue**: Make this Issue the sub-issue of an existing Issue.
+**Set parent Issue**: Make this Issue the sub-issue of an existing Issue.

 **Attach**: Attach a file, image or other media to this Issue.